teskilatsiz/kiwi-menu/README.md

 - None

 ## Future implementations
+- [x] add translations

-- [ ] option to hide default Gnome Power options in QuickSettings
+- [x] option to hide default Gnome Power options in QuickSettings
 - [ ] Force quit to rebuild using popup window with a list of killable apps instead of crossair